Essay: ‘Black Christmas’ 2019 is a world-burning triumph.

 1974’s Black Christmas made a political statement.
 Released a year after Roe v.
 Wade, the film’s lead Jess Bradford (Olivia Hussey) confronts not only her domineering boyfriend – the pro-choice subplot bubbles right on the surface – but a killer whose palpable disgust for and hatred of women smothers the screen.
 “Its granular, POV framework splinters the onscreen perspective between that of the viscously-provocative villain, only known as ‘The Moaner’ to our house of heroines, and that of a close-knit group of sorority girls, who were coming of age only a decade after the Civil Rights Act of 1964 (and just a year after Roe v Wade).
 It’s a raw and unnerving juxtaposition of one white man’s rage set against a backdrop of women’s continuing struggle to break free of the patriarchy and come to understand and revel in their burgeoning sexuality,” reads the crux of our review last winter.

 Film critic/writer April Wolfe and director Sophia Takal spin a barbaric, but delightfully empowering, contemporary yarn which takes direct cues from Bob Clark’s original while also unraveling a wildly bold and pointed conversation around date rape culture on college campuses.
 2019’s Black Christmas punches harder with riskier thematic beats, pulling specific talking points from the #MeToo movement (such as “Not All Men!”), and slithers underneath the fingernails of toxic white men everywhere with delicious comeuppance.
 It’s the kind of soap-box treatment that gives women even more clearance and agency to tell their own stories on their own time.
-With a PG-13 rating, the 90-minute joyride navigates around gore-less sequences with shock, awe and looming dread.
+With a PG-13 rating, the 90-minute joyride navigates around gore-less sequences with shock, awe, and looming dread.

 Takal and Wolfe color in such extremes that are irrefutably ripped from real life.
 “The Brett Kavanaugh hearings had just happened, and I think I was really struck by how emotional he was, how aggrieved he was,” Takal told The New York Times of drawing upon current events.
-The rage, the loathing and the hyper-masculinity is sketched in bright, blinding shades through venomous diatribes of the fraternity DKO and its many misogynistic players – thus holding up a shiny mirror to the nature of our reality.
+The rage, the loathing, and the hyper-masculinity are sketched in bright, blinding shades through venomous diatribes of the fraternity DKO and its many misogynistic players – thus holding up a shiny mirror to the nature of our reality.
 It’s an elevated world in many regards, but it also feels grounded and honest and depicts what it’s like to be a woman wading through hot, black tar.

 The third act evokes the omnipresent darkness of the patriarchy to a suffocating level, as more and more masked maniacs pop up like a game of Whac-A-Mole.
 Takal explained this creative decision: “All of these men were being exposed for all the terrible things they had done, like Louis C.K. or Mark Halperin, but then they were coming back into the public sphere.
 I was like, what’s happening?
 We felt like we had had a victory where women had finally found their voices, and then these men kept popping back up.”